illmade-knight/cloud-manager/README.md

 We move from a [plan](requirements_plan.md) to [requirements](reqirements)

-For a specific languages [go](prompts/go) to start with we adopt a deed context building approach with [meta](prompts/go/meta_prompt.md) prompting to build a persona as well as specific go [guidelines](prompts/go/golang_codestyle.md) for the LLM to use.
+For specific languages, [go](prompts/go) to start with, we adopt a deep context building approach with [meta](prompts/go/meta_prompt.md) prompting to build a persona as well as specific go [guidelines](prompts/go/golang_codestyle.md) for the LLM to use.